Updated for 2015.

 Note that the law relating to whether the NMW needs to be paid during ‘sleeping’ time whilst on-call and not working is complex and case law is changing constantly.
 Therefore please do not rely on our advice for your individual circumstances; it is guidance only and cannot be taken as an authoritative interpretation of the law.

 In February 2015 the Government published draft National Minimum wage Regulations – these Regulations repeal and re-enact all the law relating to the National Minimum Wage in the UK.
 There are not any substantive changes to the Regulations but that Government have said they intend to issue guidance to give clarify on issues such as the rules on sleeping time, travel time and the definition of rest breaks.
-We’ll update this article as things become clearer!
+The law was enacted on 6th April 2015 and you can read Guidance for Employers and Employees here.

 In 2012 an important case at the Employment Appeals Tribunal confirmed what previous case law had described – that during a sleeping night-shift, only the hours spent awake and working will count towards a workers National Minimum Wage – details are here.
 However, at the end of 2013, an important case Whittlestone v BJP Home Support Ltd confirmed that employees who are engaged on ‘time work’ who are required to ‘sleep over’ at a specified location as part of their work are entitled to be paid the NMW for all those hours, regardless of whether their sleep was interrupted by work or not – details are available in our new guide here.